 How can one place contain so much to see and do?
-You'll have to rent a car in Sydney, drive to Darling Harbour and find out!
+You’ll have to book your airport car rentals with East Coast Car Rentals’ Sydney office, drive to Darling Harbour and find out!

 Located right in the heart of Sydney, Darling Harbour is home to a wide variety of restaurants, activities and world-class events.

 Here are five of the best things to see and do in Darling Harbour.